-On average, iPage is not recommended by users on our web site.
+On average, iPage appears to be viewed with caution by users on our web site.

 This statement was automatically generated by analyzing the reviews and ratings about the company.

 |% that Recommend||45%

 If this host does not meet your expectations, please browse our search section to find one that does.

 iPage is the most affordable hosting of all

 The most interesting thing with iPage is that as a new customer I got a free domain name for the first year.
 This domain becomes your own and you can have it hosted by other companies even if you cancel your membership with iPage.
 I had the opportunity to host unlimited domains on my subscription which was quite cheap and could never be allowed by other hosting companies that I have tried earlier on.

 Their technical support is always friendly and skilled, they have assisted me in so many ways such as installing WordPress, canceling monthly subscriptions and other technical assistance.
 However, Customer Care Chat option is not the best as it usually has delays relaying information.
 It always seems to be quite slow so you need patience with this.

 iPage lacks Cpanel which is quite simpler for me to operate, although the have their own menu, which was quite hectic for me to understand.
 Their load time speed quite is always low, which was a negative thing in my business and it scared away my customers.
 Initially the cost of setting up a website is very low and affordable to many, however, as you grow your business you will be subjected to higher renewal rates and other third party application which accumulatively will turn to be an expensive affair.
 Hence iPage is ideal for startups and small businesses.